Parbati Kumar Goswami: Career

 Goswami at first started practise at Dibrugarh in 1938 then came to the Calcutta High Court in 1943.
-He served as Government pleader since 1947-49.
-He was designated as Senior Advocate of the Supreme Court in 1953.
+He served as government pleader from 1947 to 1949.
+He was designated as senior advocate of the Supreme Court in 1953.
 He was the member of the State Law Commission.
-In 1967 Goswami was appointed as the Judge of Assam Nagaland High Court and thereafter became the Chief Justice of the same Court.
+On 12 May 1967 Goswami was appointed as the Judge of the Assam and Nagaland High Court and thereafter became the chief justice of the same court.
 From December 1970 to January 1971 he took over the charge of the Governor of Assam and Nagaland.
 He was also an active member of World Association of Judges in Geneva.
-On 10 October 1973 Justice Goswami was elevated in the post of Justice of Supreme court of India and retired on 31 December 1977.
+On 10 October 1973 Justice Goswami was elevated as justice of the Supreme Court of India and retired on 31 December 1977.